 I like the homes along our routes in Vermont.

 Many different kinds of trees can be seen in this state.

 We have been following Otter Creek since Center Rutland.

 The Vermont Marble Museum in Proctor.

 Scenes of the state of Vermont; it did rain overnight in Rutland.

 Two views of the Hammond Covered Bridge.

 A local company in Florence.
-We pulled into the siding to have the engineer switch ends of the train and do his standing air test.
-We also stayed here longer to let the buses get ahead of us to get our next group of passengers to Omya and get a photo line set up to get our train's arrival into Omya.
+We pulled into the siding to have the engineer switch ends of the train and do his standing air test and stayed here longer to let the buses get ahead of us to get our next group of passengers to Omya and have a photo line set up to capture our train's arrival in Omya.

 We then started towards Omya.

 We ran by the Hammond Covered Bridge again.